What do you want to know about the election?

 On 12 December the UK will go to the polls for the third time since 2015.

-Voters across Cambridgeshire will be asked to choose seven members of parliament.
+Voters across Northamptonshire will be asked to choose seven members of parliament.

 But is there something you want to know about the general election?